NoemieUylenbroeck/webshop/README.md

 **Conclusion :**

-I couldn't implement all the back-end functionalities but I learn a lot about Node.js and I will continue this project on my free time to finish it.
+I couldn't implement all the back-end functionalities but I learned a lot about Node.js and I will continue this project on my free time to finish it.